What can Feldenkrais do for children & teenagers?

 What is your background experience?

-My Feldenkrais work with disabled young children and teenagers is developing from over 17 years of working in family support – working closely with families with disabled children to make every day a little easier.
+My Feldenkrais work with disabled children and teenagers is developing from over 17 years of working in family support – working closely with families with disabled children to make every day a little easier.

 Alongside this I have worked with special needs children and young people’s charities, special needs schools and colleges, and in residential homes for young adults with challenging behaviours.
 I have a DBS check, 2017.